davidhkates/katesthings/smartstate/README.md

 # smartstate

-Utilities using DynamoDB to storing and retrieving stateful information for SmartThings automation lambda functions
+Utilities using DynamoDB to store and retrieve stateful information for SmartThings automation lambda functions

 # Instructions